geeknik/my-awesome-stars/topics.md

 - [RAJANAGORI/Nightingale](https://github.com/RAJANAGORI/Nightingale) - It's a Docker Environment for Pentesting which having all the required tool for VAPT.
 - [aaaguirrep/offensive-docker](https://github.com/aaaguirrep/offensive-docker) - Offensive Docker is an image with the more used offensive tools to create an environment easily and quickly to launch assessment to the targets.
 - [umair9747/4oFour](https://github.com/umair9747/4oFour) - A tech enumeration toolkit focused on 404 Not found pages.
-- [omar2535/GraphQLer](https://github.com/omar2535/GraphQLer) - 🔍A dependency-aware GraphQL API fuzzing tool!
+- [omar2535/GraphQLer](https://github.com/omar2535/GraphQLer) - 🔍A cutting edge dependency aware GraphQL API fuzzing tool!
 - [MattKeeley/Spoofy](https://github.com/MattKeeley/Spoofy) - Spoofy is a program that checks if a list of domains can be spoofed based on SPF and DMARC records.
 - [momenbasel/keyFinder](https://github.com/momenbasel/keyFinder) - Keyfinder🔑 is a tool that let you find keys while surfing the web!
 - [1N3/Sn1per](https://github.com/1N3/Sn1per) - Attack Surface Management Platform